-How many students appeared for JEE Mains: NTA is conducting JEE Mains 2026 session 1 exam, and have officially announced how many students have appeared for JEE Main 2026 session 1.
-A total of 13,00,368 students appeared for the JEE Mains Jan 21, 22, 23, 24, and 28 papers, hitting an attendance record of 96.26%.
-These figures stated say a lot about exam popularity, competition level, and predictions for the upcoming JEE Main session, and what students must do next.
+NTA is conducting JEE Mains 2026 session 2 exam on April 2, 4, 5, 6, and 8.
+The data for how many students appeared for JEE Main 2026 session 2 will be announced soon.
+In JEE Main session 1, a total of 13,00,368 students appeared for the JEE Mains Jan 21, 22, 23, 24, and 28 papers, hitting an attendance record of 96.26%.
+These figures say a lot about exam popularity, competition level, and predictions for the upcoming JEE Main session, and what students must do next.

-The National Testing Agency has officially released stats for the number of students registered for JEE Mains 2026 and the total number of candidates who appeared for the Joint Entrance Exam.
-As per the official report (from Jan 21 to Jan 28), a total of 13,00,368 students appeared, with an attendance record of 96.26%
+The National Testing Agency has officially released data for the number of students registered for JEE Mains 2026 and the total number of candidates who appeared for the Joint Entrance Exam.
+As per the official report of NTA for session 1, a total of 13,00,368 students appeared in the exam, with an attendance record of 96.26%.

-With approximately 14.5 lakh registrations for session 1 expected, and high attendance rates, the number of students appearing in JEE Main exam has surged compared to previous years.
+With 13,04,653 registrations for session 1, and high attendance rates, the number of students appearing in JEE Main exam has surged compared to previous years.
+Total number of students who appeared for JEE Main 2026 Session 2 will be released soon by NTA.
+As per reports, around 10 lakh candidates have registered for the April attempt exam of JEE Mains 2026.

 - JEE Mains 2026 Candidate's Participation in Session 1: Key Highlights